The Taliban on Twitter: How the group uses social media

 And even after taking the country, the group continue to use the platform as way to spread their narrative.

 Social media also plays a key role in our operations here at Intelligence Fusion.
-Our team gathers information from social media, multi-language media and thousands of other sources to create a complete and comprehensive picture of the global security landscape.
+Our team gathers information from social media, multi-language media and thousands of other sources to create a complete and comprehensive picture of the global security landscape, including the Taliban’s use of social media.

 But with the vast amount of data available online, it’s one of the greatest challenges faced by an OSINT analyst.
-In order for our internal analytical team to focus on the ‘so what’ context of intelligence collection, we’ve developed our own datamining algorithm using artificial intelligence to identify crucial information at a faster speed.
+In order for our internal analytical team to focus on the ‘so what’ context of intelligence collection, we’ve developed our own datamining algorithm using artificial intelligence to identify crucial information at a faster speed, overseen by our 24/7 operations centre to ensure accuracy throughout.